alekthegenius/Honor-Society-Website/README.md

 *Scroll down to see guide on installing svelte and making changes to the website*

+## Acronyms
+- JS: Javascript
+- TS: Typescript (Exactly Javascript - but with the ability to define what a variable is, boolean, number, etc...)
+- CSS: The style language
+- SCSS or SASS: Sassy-CSS (The same as CSS but has the ability to do variables easier using the $ dollar sign.)
+- Svelte: The framework that each .svelte file uses.
+It allows for adding additional functionality to html, js, and css.
+- SvelteKit: The framework for compiling your web site tor your server.
+Dont worr about this because NPM takes care of it all for you.
+- Node.js: The javascript engine that runs all of the code for compiling or testing it out.
+- NPM: Basically what PIP is to Python.
+Its the package manager for Node.js and can also handle compiling the code or testing it out with simple commands that talk to Node.js.
+- VSCode: Visual Studio Code; A code editor (IDE) developed by microsoft.

 ## What Is Svelte and Why Did I Choose It?
 Quick Help: [Svelte Docs](https://svelte.dev/docs/svelte/overview)